anirudhsudhir/mit_dist_sys_labs/README.md

 # MIT 6.5840 Distributed Systems Labs

-A series of labs accompanying the [coursework on distributed systems](https://pdos.csail.mit.edu/6.824/index.html).
+A series of labs accompanying the [coursework on distributed systems](https://pdos.csail.mit.edu/6.824/index.html), including a Raft implementation.
 This repo holds my solutions to these labs.

 ## Labs